Privacy Policy

 - API Request Logs: 30 days

-- Analytics Data: Up to 2 years for trend analysis
+- Aggregate Analytics Data: Up to 2 years for trend analysis.
+Aggregates are derived from browsing data but do not themselves identify individual visitors.

 After account deletion or anonymization, we retain only aggregated, non-identifiable data for analytical purposes.